Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Dimensional analysis

-where we have defined four dimensionless numbers $\N$, $\PE$, $\L$ and $\P$, defined in \cref{tab:DimensionlessNums} Note that whilst (\ref{eqn:Non_Dim_Ion_Mass_Cons}) had four terms, we only arrive at two numbers due to our choice of reference time.
-The same can be said with (\ref{eqn::NonDimStokes}) and reference pressure.
+\\ where we have defined four dimensionless numbers $\N$, $\PE$, $\L$ and $\P$.
+Note that whilst \cref{eqn:Non_Dim_Ion_Mass_Cons} had four terms, we only arrive at two numbers due to our choice of reference time.
+The same can be said with \cref{eqn::NonDimStokes} and chosen reference pressure.
+This results in the following four dimensionless numbers for the three equations \cref{eqn::DimensionlessNums} as:

-In \cref{tab:DimensionlessNums} we list the forms of these numbers in terms of the reference values where we denote $e$, $k_B$ and $N_A$ to be the elementary charge, Boltzmann's constant and Avogadro's number respectively. $\N$ represents the ratio of electrostatic over diffusive forces, with $\N \ll 1$ indicating diffusion is dominant.
-We also obtain the P\'eclet number $\PE$, i.e., the ratio of advective over diffusive phenomena and $\L = \frac{\lambda_D}{L}$, with the dimensionless form of the Debye length $\lambda_{D}$ defined as
+written in terms of the aforementioned reference values, where we denote $e$, $k_{\text{B}}$ and $N_{\text{A}}$ to be the elementary charge, Boltzmann's constant and Avogadro's number respectively. $\N$ represents the ratio of electrostatic over diffusive forces, with $\N \ll 1$ indicating diffusion is dominant.
+We also obtain the P\'eclet number $\PE$, i.e., the ratio of advective over diffusive phenomena, and $\L = \frac{\lambda_{\text{D}}}{L}$ the dimensionless Debye length, with the dimensional form $\lambda_{\text{D}}$ defined as

-and approximating the distance at which a charge's electrostatic effect persists.
-Typically $\L\ll 1$ stating how the Debye length is much smaller than the reference length $L$.
-Finally we have $\P$ denoting the ratio of viscous and electric forces upon our fluid. $\lambda_{D}$ is also the approximate width of a common electrokinetic phenomena known as the electric double layer (EDL), see Fig.\ref{fig::EDL}, that forms on boundaries.
+approximating the distance at which a charge's electrostatic effect persists.
+Typically $\L\ll 1$, stating how the Debye length is much smaller than the reference length $L$.
+Finally, we have $\P$ denoting the ratio of viscous and electric forces upon our fluid. $\lambda_{\text{D}}$ is also the approximate width of a common electrokinetic phenomenon known as the electric double layer (EDL), see \cref{fig::EDL}, that forms on boundaries.
 The EDL consists first of ions adsorbed at the boundary, known as the Stern layer, and another of free ions moved by electrical attraction and diffusive motion by the Stern layer, deemed the diffuse layer.

-For sufficiently thin EDLs there is a common model reduction known as the electro-neutrality assumption, often employed in development of macroscopic models \cite{Charge_Trans_Modelling_Review_Richard,Mark_Schmu_PNP_Porous,Newman_Revisit}.
+For sufficiently thin EDLs there is a common model reduction known as the electro-neutrality assumption, often employed in the development of macroscopic models \cite{Charge_Trans_Modelling_Review_Richard,Mark_Schmu_PNP_Porous,Newman_Revisit}.
 This reduction can in fact be determined through dimensional analysis and will be briefly discussed next.